Cultural Compass: Mozart masterpiece, science fiction and environmental art

 © MACHINE HALL PEETERS & VAN MECHELEN

-For two years, the pair followed the Rupelstreek Environment Action Group (ALRvzw), documenting its legacy in the fight against industrial dumping.
-Founded in 1974 after the collapse of the local brick industry, ALR emerged to resist the transformation of former clay pits into toxic waste sites, filled with household waste, asbestos, fly ash and radioactive materials.
-At the time, Belgium had no waste legislation as the Public Waste Agency of Flanders (OVAM) did not yet exist.
+For two years, the pair followed the Rupelstreek Environment Action Group, documenting its legacy in the fight against industrial dumping.
+Founded in 1974 after the collapse of the local brick industry, the group emerged to resist the transformation of former clay pits into toxic waste sites, filled with household waste, asbestos, fly ash and radioactive materials.
+At the time, Belgium had no waste legislation as Flanders' public waste agency, OVAM, did not yet exist.

 “Over time, memories fade and industrial waste, hidden in the landscape, disappears from the collective memory,” say the artists.
 Their work is a call to remember, and to resist forgetting.